axelbr/racecar_gym/README.md

 pip install -e .
 ```

-In order to use the predefined maps described below, download a maps package release and unzip its contents
+In order to use the predefined tracks described below, download a tracks package release and unzip its contents
 to *models/scenes/*.

 Here is how you can do this from the command line: